 Children find themselves in dozens of homes by the time they're three or four.
 Older children are

 doomed never to find a family.
-Life after 18 for foster kids is bleak As 66 percent of children out
+Life after 18 for foster kids is bleak.
+Sixty-six percent of children

 by dylan nolte at unsplash.com

-If we want better outcomes we need in foster care we need to not only train and equip our foster parents like they are professionals going into a tough job.
+If we want better outcomes in foster care, we need to not only train and equip our foster parents like they are professionals.
 But we also need to ensure that all our youth in the foster care system are working with mental health teams.
 That giant undertaking is just the beginning as a chronic lack of foster families means we have to create new group homes and rework how they operate as they are not designed for the numbers or the long term placements they now have.
-COVID has exacerbated this to the breaking point and we cannot afford to wait any longer to fix this broken system.
+COVID has exacerbated this to the breaking point, and we cannot afford to wait any longer to fix this broken system.

 by Ian Espinosa at unsplash.com